FidelAP-19/course-management-system/docs/LEARNING_LOG.md

     - Trade-off: Will need to refactor for REST API (which should pass IDs, not full objects)
     - Okay with this because I'm learning the pattern first, optimization later

-3. **Skipped duplicate checking in `addCoursesToFaculty`**
+3. **Implemented duplicate checking in Service** - UPDATED!
-    - Why: Keeps first implementation simple and testable
-    - Plan: Add as enhancement after basic flow works end-to-end
+    - Why: Business rule, not data structure rule or UI concern
+    - Decision: Service silently skips duplicates BUT returns list of what was actually added
+    - Controller uses return value to provide detailed user feedback
+    - This respects separation of concerns: Service handles logic, Controller handles display

 4. **Created CourseRepository even though we're focusing on Faculty**
     - Why: FacultyService NEEDS CourseRepository to validate courses exist